Falls Prevention Awareness Week September 20-24, 2021

 Contributed by Tara Pandiscia, PT, DPT

-Our health & wellness center is a place where anyone can take an active role in learning how to better care for their body in a safe & therapeutic space.
+Our health & wellness center in Virginia Beach is a place where anyone can take an active role in learning how to better care for their body in a safe & therapeutic space.

 Get in Touch!